davidmarkclements/d3-fg/readme.md

   // Optional:
-  timing,     // Boolean, if passed as true logs times to console height,     // Number (pixels).
+  timing,     // Boolean, if passed as true logs times to console
+  categorizer: function (data, index, children) { // Function that determines the category for a
+                                                  // given stack frame. e.g. "app", "core" return // String, indicates the category
+  }
+  height,     // Number (pixels).
 If not set, is calculated based on tallest stack width,      // Number (pixels).
 If not set, is calculated based on clientWidth when called cellHeight, // Number (pixels).
 Defaults to 18 pixels.
 Font sizes scale along with this value.